Skip to content

 5. Reflect and Respond: After each episode, summarize the main points in French, either in writing or aloud.
 This helps in consolidating your learning and improving your expressive skills.

-I created the Bitesize French project because I wanted to understand more than just my teacher and youtubers who cater to learners.
+I created the French In Real Life project because I wanted to understand more than just my teacher and youtubers who cater to learners.
 I wanted to understand the French I hear in France.
-I hope you can benefit as much as I am.
+I hope you can benefit as much as I have.
 Become a supporting member for access to all clips.

 What’s opening up for you?